History of the Jews in Hadramaut: Geography and families

 The Jews of Hadhramaut lived in Seiyun, Tarim, Mukalla and al-Shihr.
-Among the well-known Jewish families of the region in al-Shihr and Mukalla are Ben Haneen, Ben Haiem, Ben Yaze'a, Ben Yisra'ail and Ben Qatian Ben Zeghieo.
+Among the well-known Jewish families of the region in al-Shihr and Mukalla are Ben Haneen, Ben Haiem, Ben Yaze'a, Ben Yisra'ail and Ben Qatian, Ben Fayed (Bafayed), Ben Zeghieo.
 Most of these families converted to Islam between 1509 and the 1960s, and a few migrated to Israel after 1948.

 After the union between South Yemen and the Yemen Arab Republic in the North, and because of the strict tribal system, most of these families melted into the tribes of Arabia by renaming their laqab ("family name") after a well-known Muslim tribe to avoid discrimination based on their former Jewish roots.
 The Ben Qattian family in Hadhramaut are dagger-makers and gold-smiths.
 Their handmade daggers are well known.